ox/resume/readme.md

 #### [Dynamite](https://github.com/Obvious/dynamite)

 One of my first Medium projects was an extensive update and refactoring of their promise-based DynamoDB client Dynamite.
 It provides a very elegant and straight-forward interface to interact with DynamoDB and is an integral part of the Medium application.
-We also wrote a fake DynamoDB engine to test Dynamite queries against so testing is performed on the machine and doesn't incur AWS costs.
+We also wrote a fake DynamoDB engine to test Dynamite queries against so testing is performed locally and doesn't incur AWS costs.

 #### [Angstrom](https://github.com/ArtemTitoulenko/angstrom)